djhmateer/hugo-quickstart/content/posts/13 tropical ipa extract.md

 ## Bottle

-Should be bottling on 15th May.
+Should be bottling on 15th May, but ended up on 22nd as fermentation was keeping going.

-Add sugar
+[https://www.hopsteiner.com/co2-calculator/](https://www.hopsteiner.com/co2-calculator/) going for 2.4 CO2 vols. so 106g of sugar.

 2 days warm.